aws-samples/clean-code-aws-sonar-plugin/README.md

 This CloudFormation template simplifies the integration of SonarQube or SonarCloud with AWS CodeBuild and AWS CodePipeline.

 In the spirit of "shift-left" we want to run code analysis as early as possible in the development workflow.
-This entails triggering Sonar code analysis not only on AWS CodePipeline builds of the `main` branch but also when Pull Requests are created or updated (typically after a round of reviews).
+This entails triggering Sonar code analysis not only on AWS CodePipeline builds of the `main` branch but also when Pull Requests (PR) are created or updated (typically after a round of reviews).
 For this purpose, this plugin leverages [Amazon EventBridge](https://aws.amazon.com/eventbridge/).
-When you deploy the CloudFormation stack, an EventBridge rule will be deployed to your account that listens for Pull Requests (PR) of a certain AWS CodeCommit repository.
+When you deploy the CloudFormation stack, an EventBridge rule will be deployed to your account that listens for Pull Requests (PR) of a predefined AWS CodeCommit repository.
 Once a PR is created or updated, it triggers your AWS CodeBuild build job which starts a [Sonar Pull Request Analysis](https://docs.sonarcloud.io/improving/pull-request-analysis/).

 ![Overview diagram](./Sonar-CodeBuild-MultiBranchPRFlow.png)